scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 .. warning::

    :class:`ClusterCentroids` supports sparse matrices.
-However, the new samples are generated are not specifically sparse.
+However, the new samples generated are not specifically sparse.
 Therefore, even if the resulting matrix will be sparse, the algorithm will be inefficient in this regard.

 See :ref:`sphx_glr_auto_examples_under-sampling_plot_cluster_centroids.py` and